radiantlogic-v8/documentation-new/documentation/release-notes/v7419-release-notes.md

 - [IV4-345, SQ-979]: Fixed an issue where members of the Directory Administrators group could not generate a new server LDAP schema.
 - [IV4-346, SQ-819]: Fixed an issue where recursive links in naming contexts would break the control panel and naming context tree.
 - [IV4-351, SQ-882]: Fixed an issue where the ADAP bulk operations endpoint did not always return a proper JSON structure even in the event of an unexpected exception.
+- [IV4-374, SQ-901]: Fixed license validation errors related to the maximum number of nodes and sub-clusters by improving the license key checking logic.

 ## Known Issues/Important Notes